Publishing Tips

 Truth: I’ve talked about this topic before, but I want to continue to stress the point: it’s tough becoming a rich and prosperous author right out the gate.
 If you decide one day that you’re going to write a best-selling novel and quit your full-time job to pursue that endeavor, you may be setting yourself up for disappointment.
 It takes a lot of hard work, plenty of time, and some good luck to turn your writing into a full-time gig that will pay the bills.

-4. Misconception: You Need To Use Big, Fancy Words
+4. Misconception About Writing: You Need To Use Big, Fancy Words

 If you want to use longer words, then write to your heart’s content.
 But don’t think that in order to be a good writer, you need to have a thesaurus propped open next to your laptop and that you can’t use words with less than five letters.
 In most cases, brevity is key.